due-benchmark/du-schema/README.md

 JSON Lines is a convenient format for storing structured data that may be processed one record at a time.
 It works well with Unix-like text processing tools and shell pipelines (see [this link](https://jsonlines.org/) for more information).

+# Examples
+Please refer to `examples` directory to see fragments of AxCell and DocVQA datasets defined according to the format.